Andreshk/lambda/README.md

 ### Type inference
 An implementation of the classic Algorithm W for type inference, adapted for compressed nameless lambda terms from [this repo](https://github.com/wh5a/Algorithm-W-Step-By-Step).

-As expected, beta reduction preserves the type (isomorphic up to type variable naming).
-The function `infer` does the heavy lifting, whereas `infer_` pretty-prints the result.
+As expected, beta reduction preserves the type.
+The function `infer` does the heavy lifting, whereas `infer_` simply pretty-prints the result.
 Upon failure, a detailed error message is printed.
 ```Haskell
 > :t infer
 infer :: Lambda -> Either String Type